0x3327/pq-sap/docs/README.md

 or
 `cargo test kem_tests`

-Benchmark code can be found at `benchmarks/benchmark1.rs`.
+First benchmark code can be found at `benchmarks/benchmark1.rs`.
 Benchmarks are ran with $N \in \{5000, 10000, 20000, 40000, 80000\}$, where $N$ is number of announcements in the ephemeral public key registry for fixed spending, viewing key and view tag size.

+Second benchmark is at `benchmarks/benchmark2.rs`.
+It runs with $N \in \{5000, 10000, 20000, 40000, 80000\}$ but now we set viewtag to be the whole hash of $S$ instead of one byte, it first creates a registry and then shuffles it since we stop out for loop now once we hit the hash of S.

 You can run benchmarks with the following command:
 `cargo run --release --bin benchmark1`